faucetsdn/poseidon/README.md

     - Ubuntu 17.10
     - Ubuntu 18.04

+> Note: Installation on `OS X` is possible but not supported, see `./helpers/run` as a starting point.

 ### SDN Controller Configuration
 Before getting started, one of the two supported controllers (*BigSwitch Cloud Fabric* or *Faucet*) needs to running and accessible to where Poseidon will be deployed.